Food Distribution Program on Indian Reservations: Evaluation

 According to the USDA's evaluation of the FDPIR, half of local FDPIR programs serve fewer than 250 households per month.
 The average administrative costs per household ranged from $614 (small programs) to $287 among large programs.
 Federal regulations do not require local FDPIR programs to offer extensive nutrition education services to program participants.
 Of those programs evaluated, over 25% reported no nutrition education budget.

 There is a wide range of over 100 food options for Native Americans to choose for their monthly food disbursements, with some areas of the United States offering traditional indigenous food choices such as bison, wild salmon, wild rice, and blue cornmeal.
 These options have been valuable with the increase in laws that sometimes ban indigenous folk from hunting, care of livestock, and farming on traditional agricultural lands.
-Nutriton-related education can help indigenous folk learn about non-traditional foods, a variety of meals they can make out of them, and overall take the most advantages from their monthly food packages.
+Nutrition-related education can help indigenous folk learn about non-traditional foods, a variety of meals they can make out of them, and overall take the most advantages from their monthly food packages.

 The FDPIRs design places a large responsibility on individual participants to create and prepare a nutritious diet from the foods provided.
 Participants are responsible for selecting their foods, developing cooking skills, and designing meals that constitute a nutritious diet.

 In order for the success of the FDPIR to be accurately measured, additional and extensive research must be conducted.